Department of Communication

 Communication

+Each emphasis requires a completed minor in any subject for graduation.
 All students are required to fulfill a writing requirement prior to graduation.
 Each emphasis in the Department of Communication specifies how that requirement will be met.
 Details on fulfilling the writing requirement are available in the department office and on the department website.

 Journalism (BA/BS)

+Each emphasis requires a completed minor in any subject for graduation.
 All students are required to fulfill a writing requirement prior to graduation.
 Each emphasis in the Department of Communication specifies how that requirement will be met.
 Details on fulfilling the writing requirement are available in the department office and on the department website.